 Physiotherapy to aid in the rehabilitation after a sporting injury is crucial to get you back on the court/pitch ASAP with the minimal risk of re-injury.

-As a physiotherapist I have managed countless athletes from sports ranging from all football codes, netball, elite dancers, triathletes, swimmers, and everything in between.
+As a private practice physiotherapist I have managed countless athletes from sports ranging from all football codes, netball, elite dancers, triathletes, swimmers, and everything in between.
 Sports physiotherapy is worlds different to managing the non-sport playing physiotherapy client.
 An innate understanding of the athlete, their sport, their demands and training schedule, how they play their sport, are all integral components of an assessment and play a role in planning to return an athlete to sport.
 I take the time to truly understand what the demands of your chosen athletic endeavour are and to develop an individualised treatment and return to sport plan suited to you.

 Every athlete is always itching to get back on the court or pitch, sometimes too fast, and some are a little hesitant.
 I totally understand it either way having been on that side of the treatment table many times in the past.
 Sometimes it’s best to take a little bit of time and plan out how we go about the process of getting back to sport rather than rushing decisions.